Frequently Asked Questions: 2026 Toronto Taxes & Fees

 Do standard online tools automatically calculate my maximum tax refund?

-Yes, certified digital online tools, specifically premium software like turbotax, utilize highly advanced, constantly updated algorithms designed to automatically calculate your absolute maximum legal tax refund.
+Yes, certified digital online tools, specifically premium software like turbotax, utilize advanced, constantly updated algorithms designed to automatically calculate your absolute maximum legal tax refund.
 They systematically scan your entered financial data against thousands of complex federal rules to pinpoint every single obscure eligible deduction.

 Can I receive a refund if MPAC lowers my property's assessed value?